dami-gingko-app/alignment/README.md

  2. The 'Sequence Match Results' section contains all queries with match details (if any).
 These are maintained on tab/browser reopen.
 This includes any pending queries.
  3. The button 'Clear Results' will clear all match results.
+ 4. When performing an alignment, the system only looks for the first match - any subsequent alignments are ignored.

  ## Improvements
  This is a very basic application, there is much to improve and optimize.